Energy Extraction From the Kerr-Bertotti-Robinson Black Hole via Magnetic Reconnection under Circular Plasma and Plunging Plasma: Introdution

 Extracting energy from black holes has long been a topic of great interest to physicists.
 Penrose discovered in 1969 that energy could be extracted from rotating black holes, a process now known as the Penrose process \cite{5}.
+A particle of energy $E$ falls freely from infinity into a black hole's ergosphere and splits.
+From an observer at infinity's viewpoint, a negative-energy fragment enters the event horizon, allowing a positive-energy fragment to escape along a geodesic.
+This constitutes energy extraction.
 Later, Wald pointed out \cite{24} that realizing the Penrose process in practice is extremely difficult.
 Building on Penrose's pioneering work, many physicists have discovered other mechanisms for energy extraction, such as superradiant scattering \cite{25}, the Blandford-Znajek process \cite{26}, among others.
 Comisso and Asenjo also discovered a highly efficient mechanism for energy extraction by employing the method of magnetic reconnection \cite{3} (for related earlier work, see \cite{45,46}).
 Furthermore, in some cases, its power exceeds that of the Blandford-Znajek process.
-Consequently, this work has been rapidly extended to other rotating black holes \cite{2,6,27,28,29,30,31,32,33,34,35,36,37}.
+Consequently, this work has been rapidly extended to other rotating black holes \cite{2,6,27,28,29,30,31,32,33,34,35,36,37,Fan:2024rsa,Fan:2024fcy}.
 Currently, research on the magnetic reconnection mechanism primarily focuses on the circular orbit region.
 Recently, reference \cite{13} proposed studying magnetic reconnection and energy extraction in the plunging region.
 Specifically, plasma initially performs circular motion outside the innermost stable circular orbit (ISCO).
 However, since circular orbits within the ISCO are unstable, the plasma plunges inward starting from the ISCO.
 References \cite{13,38,39,40} have already investigated magnetic reconnection and energy extraction in the plunging region.
 The results demonstrate that energy extraction from the black hole is indeed possible in the plunging region.
-More importantly, both the power and efficiency of energy extraction in the plunging region are significantly higher than those in the circular orbit region.
+More importantly, for moderate to low black hole spin values $a$ (where a significant plunging region exists inside the ISCO), both the power and efficiency of energy extraction in this plunging region are typically higher than those achievable from circular orbits in the equatorial plane.

 Indeed, energy extraction from black holes immersed in a magnetic field has already been studied in reference \cite{6}.
 However, the spacetime used there was the Kerr-Melvin black hole, whose algebraic type is $I$.
 In contrast, this paper studies a new exact solution with algebraic type $D$.
 Furthermore, the magnetic reconnection investigated in \cite{6} was confined to the circular orbit region and did not consider the plunging region.
 Additionally, they analyzed only a moderate value of $B$ \cite{6}, without examining the energy extraction scenario near an extremal black hole.
 This paper will investigate magnetic reconnection and the resulting power and efficiency of energy extraction for the Kerr-Bertotti-Robinson black hole, in both the circular orbit region and the plunging region.
 We will also compare our findings with those for the Kerr-Melvin black hole.
 In the circular orbit region, the Kerr-Bertotti-Robinson black hole exhibits higher energy extraction power than the Kerr-Melvin black hole but lower power than the Kerr black hole, with energy extraction being more readily facilitated by either a moderate $B$ value or scenarios approaching an extremal black hole.
 In the plunging region, its energy extraction capability remains stronger than Kerr-Melvin's but weaker than Kerr's, with the magnetic field hampering extraction in both regions.